How Commission Works in Ontario Real Estate — And What Buyers and Sellers in York Region Should Actually Understand

 Ontario Real Estate Education

-A clear, refined explanation of remuneration, representation agreements, buyer and seller responsibilities, and the questions worth asking before you sign.
+A clear, RECO-conscious explanation of remuneration, representation agreements, buyer and seller responsibilities, payment scenarios, and the questions worth asking before you sign.

 The Short Answer

-Commission is one of the most discussed parts of real estate — and one of the most misunderstood.
 The strongest starting point is simple: do not look for a universal “standard rate.”
-Look at the written agreement, the services being provided, the method of calculation, the term, the scope, and the circumstances where the amount payable could change.
+Look at the written agreement, the services being provided, the method of calculation, the term, the scope, any holdover language, and the circumstances where the amount payable could change.

-This guide focuses on the practical foundation: what commission means, how it is documented, where confusion usually happens, and what buyers and sellers across Aurora, Newmarket, Oak Ridges, King Township, and the broader York Region market should ask before moving forward.
+This guide explains what buyers and sellers across Aurora, Newmarket, Oak Ridges, King Township, and the broader York Region market should understand before signing or relying on assumptions.

-It is negotiable The amount is decided between the client and the brokerage.
-It is not fixed or approved by RECO, government, a real estate association, or a real estate board.
+The amount is decided between the client and the brokerage.
+It is not fixed or approved by RECO, government, a board, or an association.

-Buyer and seller agreements differ The payment scenarios can differ depending on whether the client is buying, selling, or involved in a transaction where the other side offers to cover some fees.
+Buyer and seller payment obligations can differ depending on the agreement and whether one side offers to cover some brokerage fees.

 Section One

 In Ontario, the legal and regulatory term often used is remuneration.
-In practical terms, this is the amount payable to the brokerage for the services and representation the client agreed to receive.
+In plain language, this is the amount payable to the brokerage for the services and representation the client agreed to receive.

 The key point is that the amount is not fixed or approved by RECO, any government authority, any real estate association, or any real estate board.
 The amount and method are negotiated between the client and the brokerage, then set out in the agreement.